cjessett/phase-4/week-7/pre-work.md

 This phase is gonna be hard, and yes, you should still ask for help!

+## Careers

+It's getting close to graduation, and you'll find careers curriculum integrated in this phase.
+In addition to one-on-ones with the careers team, you'll have workshops during core hours and career prep in the evening to compliment your technical work.
+This work will lay the foundation for your job hunt.

 ## Long version

 We'll be kicking off the Phase 3 on Monday by diving in to Rails (whoo!